airbytehq/airbyte/docs/connector-development/config-based/tutorial/1-create-source.md

 Source name: exchange-rates-tutorial
 ```

 For this walkthrough, we'll refer to our source as `exchange-rates-tutorial`.
-The complete source code for this tutorial can be found here <FIXME: there should be a link to the complete tutorial?

 ## Next steps